 - a non-EEA corporate director’s legal form or governing law.

-You will need to use form CH01 for individual directors and form CH02 for corporate directors when informing Companies House of these changes.
+Form CH01 for individual directors and form CH02 for corporate directors should be used when informing Companies House of these changes.

-All appointments, changes to personal details and cessations should be reported to Companies House within 14 days of the changes being made.
+All changes to the above personal details of directors and LLP members, as for appointments and cessations, should be reported to Companies House within 14 days of the changes.

 Where a company also has a secretary the following changes to your company secretary also need to be reported to Companies House: